CSRfm is your Community & Student Radio station based in Canterbury, England, broadcasting to Canterbury and the surrounding area.

-The station broadcasts 24/7, 365 days a year to the local community of Canterbury on 97.4fm and online worldwide via this website and various supporting apps including iTunes and TuneIn.
-Shows are broadcast from our two studios, one situated in the Media Centre at the University of Kent, and one situated on the Canterbury Christ Church University North Holmes Road campus.
+The station broadcasts 24/7, 365 days a year to the local community on 97.4fm and online worldwide via this website and various apps including iTunes and TuneIn.
+Shows are broadcast from our two studios, one situated in the Student Media Centre at the University of Kent, and one situated on the Canterbury Christ Church University North Holmes Road campus.
 Furthermore, we are proud to be able to claim ourselves as the first student-led community radio station in the country to be awarded a Community FM license, now 1 of 8.

 The station is predominantly volunteer-run, made up of both students and members of the local community.
 Anyone aged 18 or over can join the station and benefit from the many opportunities we offer to our members including gaining experience in; presenting or producing a radio show, creating engaging and informative news, planning and producing events on one of the University campuses or in the local area, maintaining our vast amounts of equipment and sophisticated I.T. systems, conducting interviews with local artists, researching music, developing marketing campaigns and much more.
 For anyone aged under 18 years old, we offer a programme called The Youth Academy which is free to register on.

 CSR is the result of a merger between the two student radio stations UKCR (University of Kent) and C4 Radio (then Canterbury Christ Church College, now Canterbury Christ Church University.)
 The stations merged when both sought to apply for a Community FM license but being that they served a very similar audience it made the most sense to combine forces.
 The station is proud to be recognised as the first of 8 student-led radio stations in the UK to be awarded with a Community FM licence, now in its second term and due for renewal in 2017.